Welcome to Churches Together in Glastonbury.

 Our Good Friday Walk of Witness usually finishes at St John's In 2020 we held a virtual Walk of witness from our homes due to the covid crisis.

 Public church services are suspended during the crisis caused by Covid 19.
 Details of how to Worshiping from Home are given in the Features section Please remember to visit Featured Items to see events and issues current at this time.
-A newsletter for this time has been distributed by e-mail and is linked here Newsletter 13 Earlier Editions: Newsletter 12 Newsletter 11 Newsletter 10 Newsletter 9 Newsletter Trinity Sunday Newsletter Pentecost Newsletter Ascension Newsletter Easter 4-5 Newsletter Easter 2-3 Newsletter for Easter Newsletter for holy week Newsletter 1
+A newsletter for this time has been distributed by e-mail and is now available in a separate section of this web site.
+Together in Prayer The latest issue is no 28 issued for Easter.

 A drop in centre with drinks and snack is held in Glastonbury URC every Tuesday afternoon.
 Soup Lunches with a pudding is available in St Benedict's every Friday.
 An independant group of Christians also distributes soup and sandwiches in St John's Car Park on Thursday evening.
 Also, independant of the Christian community, on Wednesday evenings free Indian food (Prasadam) is provided at the war memorial, by Shekinashram.

 During the Covid 19 crisis the Foodbank is striving to continue to operate.
 Foodbank provision in Glastonbury (and the whole of the BA6 and BA16 postcoide areas) is provided by Glastonbury Bridging the Gap (registered charity number 1180479) which was originally set up through Churches Together.
 It is an independant foodbank without a drop in - food pacels are delivered to people who are referred by agencies dealing with those in need.Peace